ArthurHoefer/KiaConnectApi-PHP/README.md

 - PHP installed on your server or local development environment.
 - Kia vehicle owner account credentials.
-- A valid `client.config` file (for storing encrypted authentication data).
+- A valid `client.config` file (for storing encrypted authentication data) (will be generated automatically).

 ## Getting Started